madeline-underwood/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/docker/dockerfile.md

 layout: "learningpathall"
 ---

-You can prepare a Docker image containing [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) and a library of [Fixed Virtual Platforms (FVPs)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms), for use as a basic build and run environment.
+You can prepare a Docker image containing [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) and a library of [Fixed Virtual Platforms (FVPs)](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) for use as a basic build and run environment.

-The operating system of the docker image is `Ubuntu`, though the host machine could be Windows or a different flavor of Linux.
+The Docker image uses `Ubuntu` as the operating system, though your host machine can run Windows or a different flavor of Linux.

-Linux users may need to precede the `docker` commands below with `sudo`, as the docker daemon always runs as the root user.
+Linux users may need to precede the `docker` commands below with `sudo`, as the Docker daemon always runs as the root user.

 ## Before you begin